ObjectProfile/CKMetrics/README.md

 ## Contributing

 We welcome contribution.
-Best is to either get in touch with us or submit issues to this GitHub repository
+Best is to either get in touch with us or submit issues to this GitHub repository.

 ## Platform

-CKMetrics has been designed to work on Cincom VisualWorks Smalltalk, starting from version 7.4 until the most recent ones
+CKMetrics has been designed to work on Cincom VisualWorks Smalltalk, starting from version 7.4 until the most recent ones.

 ## License